bhecquet/qualityBoard/README.md

 The default parameter is empty tab, meaning all issues will be shown, considering this variable.

 ### Jenkins
-This widget will summarize informations given by the Jenkins server.
-For this widget, there is no need to specified the project you want informations on.

-In this widget, you may select jobs in *jobList*, in *packages/Quality/QualityDashboard*.
-To display a job, add it's name to the tab.
-You may add as much names as you wish.
+This widget display informations on a choosen job.

+To have a job displayed, you just have to add it's name on the *configuration file*.
+The job name is a link to the job on Jenkins.

+If the job you want information on does not exist, or if their is no build available, an error will be displayed.

 ## Useful Links